polyfem/polyfem/docs/opt_spec_migration_20260403.md

 }
 ```

-The new spec supports a much more limited set of index selection with strict validation internally.
+The new spec design supports a much more limited set of active parameter selection methods augmented with strict validation.

 ### Migration example

-Before diving into the spec, first checkout this example to get a feel.
+Quick Before/After comparision.

 **Legacy**